 CHSWGs operate across England, Scotland and Wales, and usually meet three or four times a year.
 Being a parent representative on a CHSWG means that you can use your first-hand experiences and unique overview of services to help shape the support for deaf children and their families in your area.
 It's really important that parents get involved so that services understand what the needs of deaf children and young people in their area are.

-You can find out more about joining your local CHSWG by contacting our helpline, where they can link you with our Regional Director Team.
+You can find out more about joining your local CHSWG by contacting our helpline, where they can link you with our local engagement team.

 The National Deaf Children's Society also has Parents as Partners workshops that can support new and existing parent representatives to feel they are getting the most from their role, and to meet other parents.
 Contact our Freephone Helpline for information.